Lodgings and Meals

 Please try to schedule your visits to overlap the semester break period during the Fall or Spring terms, so your sons and daughters will not be distracted by your presence on class days.

-During the May and June shorter programs, the itinerary is very compressed and the only available time to visit is before or after the program dates.
+During the May and June shorter programs, the itinerary is very compressed and the only available time to visit is

 For liability reasons visitors may not join us on charter buses, boats or other transportation that is booked for our students.